-Côr Morlais is based in Ferndale (Welsh “Glynrhedynog”) in the famous Rhondda Valleys of Wales.
+Côr Meibion Morlais is based in the village of Ferndale (Welsh “Glynrhedynog”) in the famous Rhondda Valleys of Wales.
 With a population of around 5,000, Ferndale lies nearly 300 metres (950 feet) above sea-level on a ledge above the valley floor, overshadowed by woods and steep cliffs.
 The town grew up around the coal mines which, from the mid-nineteenth century onwards, exploited the rich vein of steam coal found deep beneath the ground.

-However, the mines are long closed and nature has reclaimed this wild and beautiful area.
+The mines are now long closed and nature has reclaimed this wild and beautiful area.
 In a wood at the top of the town are the icy waters of Llyn-y-forwyn, “the Maiden’s Pool”, famed in Welsh myth as the home of a strange enchantress.
 Fed by underground streams, the lake lies in a fissure in the mountain and is of immense depth, whilst above the trees and cliffs lie the ridges of the plateau where cloud shadows swing over miles of springy grass and heather, and solitude is total.